🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 He says he wants to be like Charlie.

-And for some of these young men who felt like Charlie was a voice that could lift them out, they feel like this was taken from them, and that was their guiding force.
+And for some of these young men who felt like Charlie was a voice that could lift them out, they feel like this was taken from them and that was their guiding force.

-For a young man like the guy who killed Charlie, but on the other side of the spectrum politically, who now feels that they were wronged to an extreme degree, my fear is a person like this will not be able to tolerate watching an endless stream of videos on social media mocking the death of Charlie, selling merch, mocking the death of Charlie, saying, debate this, celebrating it, cheering for it, and a person with nothing going for them will escalate.
+For a young man like the guy who killed Charlie, but on the other side of the spectrum politically, who now feels that they were wronged to an extreme degree, my fear is a person like this will not be able to tolerate watching an endless stream of videos on social media mocking the death of Charlie, selling merch, mocking the death of Charlie, saying, debate this, celebrating it, cheering for it.

-Whereas the kids that are on psychiatrics and have a broken home that do these crazy violent acts, they don't.
+Whereas the kids that are on psychiatrics and have a broken home that do these crazy, violent acts, they don't.

-And and I it makes me think about how how many of those lost young men manage to find their ways into psychiatrists' offices or therapists' offices where they're then told, oh, you're sick, this isn't, you know, this isn't your fault.
+And it makes me think about how many of those lost young men manage to find their ways into psychiatrists' offices or therapists' offices where they're then told, oh, you're sick.

-Chemical imbalance, here pills, anything.
+Chemical imbalance, here are pills.

 And it doesn't, you don't need to send them to a professional necessarily.